qooxdoo/qooxdoo/docs/core/understanding_properties.md

 ### Example

 Here we define both a check and transform method for the width property.
-Though the check method requires that the property be a integer, we can use the transform method to accept a string and transform it into an integer.
+Though the check method requires that the property be an integer, we can use the transform method to accept a string and transform it into an integer.
 Note that we can still rely on the check method to catch any other incorrect values, such as if the user mistakenly assigned a Widget to the property.